heptarch/heptarch.github.io/drafts/demon.md

 the theory of governors, that is, the contrivances by which a uniform velocity of rotation is maintained in a machine?
-I have some notions on how, by a combination of magnetism and cooling, we might implement some of these ideas for corpuscular machines."
+I have some notions on how, by a combination of magnetism and cooling, we might implement some of these ideas for corpuscular machines.
+But I lack the requisite expertise in chemistry."

 The absurdity has somewhat changed character.
+Foster stammers:
-Foster stammers: "Ah, you mean molecules?"
+"Corpuscular machines?
+Ah, you mean molecules?"

 <p align="center">
   ⁂